Gerardo40010/Gerardo40010/README.md

 <div id="header" aling="center">
   <img src="https://media.giphy.com/media/77rvjVcaJr1BgKSXtR/giphy.gif" width="200"/>
 <h1 align="center">Hi 👋, I´m Gerardo40010</h1>
+  <h3 aling="center">I like technology and use computers, and I'm learning to program in different languages
 </div>
 <!--
 **Gerardo40010/Gerardo40010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.